-There is around 5000 Croats in Venezuela.
-Most of Croats settled in the area of West Venezuela in Caracas, Zulia ( Maracaibo), Merida ( Merida), Mid Venezuela ( highest number of Croats and their descendents), Carabobo ( Valenzia), Aragua ( Maracay), Miranda ( East Caracas) Metropola ( West Caracas) East Venezuela, Anzoategua ( Barcelona / Pto La Cruz), Bolivar ( Ciudad Bolivar/ Pto.
-Ordaz), Monagas (Maturin) and Nueva Esparta (Island Margarita).
+There is around 5,000 Croats and their descendants in Venezuela.
+Majority of Croats settled in the area of West Venezuela in Caracas, in the states of Zulia ( Maracaibo), Merida ( Merida), Mid Venezuela where the largest number of Croats and their descendents live (around 3,000), in the states of Carabobo ( Valenzia), Aragua ( Maracay), Miranda ( East Caracas) Metropola ( West Caracas) East Venezuela and the states of Anzoategua ( Barcelona / Pto La Cruz), Bolivar ( Ciudad Bolivar/ Pto.
+Ordaz), Monagas (Maturin) and Nueva Esparta (the Island of Margarita).

 Status of Croats in Venezuela

 Croats and their descendants in Venezuela have Venezuelan citizenship.
-Around 350 people have dual citizenship as Venezuela acknowledge it.
+As Venezuela acknowledges dual citizenship around 350 people have both Croatian and Venezuelan citizenship.

 There are five Croatian organizations in Venezuela.
-Three of them are non profitable societies which are the members of Croatian World Congress (HSK).
-Croatian Committee for Venezuela is established in 1958, Croatia- Venezuela Center ( Centro Croata – Venezoalno) established in 1949. and Croatian Women Society established in 1968.
+Three of them are non for profit societies which are members of Croatian World Congress (HSK).
+Croatian Committee for Venezuela was established in 1958 and officially registered in 1673.
+Croatia- Venezuela Center ( Centro Croata – Venezoalno) established in 1949 and Croatian Women Society established and registed in 1968.

-There are also Venezuela- Croatia Economic Chamber (Camara Venezolano – Croata de Industria y Comercio – Cavecro) established in 1997.
-And Croatian Home ( Hrvatski dom d. d.
-Hogar Croata C. A.), established ini 1962.
+There are also Venezuela- Croatia Chamber of Commerce (Camara Venezolano – Croata de Industria y Comercio – Cavecro) established and registered in 1997 and Croatian Home ( Hrvatski dom d. d.
+Hogar Croata C. A.), company established and registered in 1962.